dimanikulin/fva/FVADocMD/HowToPublish.md

 - is "headline" less than 120 charactres?
 - if there is "Article descption"?
 - if there is "Tags" ?
+- if there is "Content"?
-- if there is "Content"? it might be no
+- if there is "References"? it might be no
-- if there is "References"?
+- if there is no formatting symbols?
 - Are all references actual?
-- if there is no formatting symbols?
 - Has it been proof read?
 - Are there any pictures?

 ## "References" chapter
 add links in place and into sepatated chapter

+# Definitions, Acronyms, Abbreviations

 # References
 [Your ccomplete guide to writing for hacker noon](https://help.hackernoon.com/your-complete-guide-to-writing-for-hacker-noon)